dconn20/Project2020/README.md

-To examine the differences across species, the same summary statistics were generated per species using the .groupby module on the categorical species variables.
+To examine the differences across species the same summary statistics were generated per species using the .groupby module on the species variables.

 ![Groupby](https://github.com/dconn20/Project2020/blob/master/Images/code2.PNG?raw=true)